pmistry9597/Bluetooth-TrackPad-Server/README.md

 #Bluetooth TrackPad Server
 This is a Python script that allows for an Android device to control a pc that has the Bluetooth TrackPad App installed.
 You can find that app on my GitHub and it's called Bluetooth-TrackPad-App.
-It listens for connections on startup.
+It listens for connections on and keeps listening so a new client can connect afterwards without script restart.
 The only commands it can send is cursor movement and mouse button clicks.

 It requires the PyBluez and PyAutoGUI modules.
 It also requires admin permissions.
 I overcame this by making a batch script